guiglass/UPyPlot/README.md

 **Configuration:**

-At present the tool offers some configurability such as:
+At present this tool offers some configurability such as:

 ![alt tag](https://raw.githubusercontent.com/guiglass/UPyPlot/master/InspectorOptions.png)